Decoupled Diffusion Sampling for Inverse Problems on Function Spaces: Appendix

-To assess the data-efficiency of DDIS, we consider data-scarcity scenarios with $100\%$, $5\%$, and $1\%$ of the original paired-data supervision and FunDPS as the benchmark model, keeping the observation sparsity at around $3\%$.
+\textbf{Scarce paired-data supervision.} To assess the data-efficiency of DDIS, we consider data-scarcity scenarios with $100\%$, $5\%$, and $1\%$ of the original paired-data supervision and FunDPS as the benchmark model, keeping the observation sparsity at around $3\%$.
 As paired data become scarce, FunDPS degrades sharply, while DDIS maintains stable reconstruction accuracy even at $1\%$ paired data, indicating superior data efficiency (\cref{table:data-eff_performance}).
+We further observe that DecoupledDPS improves over FunDPS (\cref{tab:decoupled_dps}), but DDIS achieves larger gains, highlighting the additional benefit of DAPS enabled by decoupling.
 This confirms our claim: a deterministic representation of physics is more appropriate and data-efficient than joint statistical modeling.